 I appreciate the invitation to join you today.
+I welcome you to Maine and based on the agenda expect your time will be profitable.
 As you all know the advent of shale gas extraction in the United States is changing the energy landscape in North America.
 Marcellus shale gas is pushing back supplies from many other producing regions leading to flow reversals on many pipelines and a new way of viewing our energy future.
 This resource, and what it represents an abundant, clean, cheap energy supply is driving capital investment decisions regarding energy intensive businesses and providing regions that have access to the supply a competitive energy advantage.

 Here in Maine we have seen significant build-out by the State's local distribution companies (LDCs) to bring the natural gas option to large industrial clients and residential homes along the route to these anchor customers.
-These developments are extremely positive for Maine consumers and Maine jobs, and many of the discussions that will occur throughout the day will undoubtedly address the ways that we might continue our progress in this area.
+These developments are extremely positive for Maine consumers and Maine jobs.
+While some of that build-out has slowed in the face of low oil prices in time it is likely to pick-up again, based on the underlying economics and the environmental attributes.

-However, it is at the very moment when, as now, we are in a build-out atmosphere that it is most important for all of us to pause and recognize that the future and success of natural gas in Maine depends, first and foremost, on the public's trust and confidence in the safety of the natural gas transportation system.
-In a sense it is public perception which grants utilities a social license to operate in the state.
-The Commission's very authorizing statute places safety first .
+However, it is at the very moment when, as now, we are in a build-out atmosphere that it is most important for all of us to pause and recognize that the future and success of natural gas in the region depends, first and foremost, on the public's trust and confidence in the safety of the natural gas transportation system.
+In a sense it is public perception which grants utilities a social license to operate in the region.
+In Maine the Commission's very authorizing statute places safety first .
 Section 101 states "The basic purpose of the regulatory system is to ensure safe, reasonable, and adequate service...at just and reasonable rates."
 If we treat safety as either a foregone conclusion, or an afterthought, we will have failed to satisfy our core responsibilities and will have violated the social contract by which we license natural gas transportation systems to deploy capital for a public purpose.
 Let me be perfectly blunt: more than capital, price, and the promise of economic development opportunities, it is the guarantee of a safe pipeline system that is a prerequisite for the continuation of any license to operate.
-The entirety of my remarks today are intended to elaborate on my firmly held views on what a culture of safety must mean for our natural gas utilities in Maine.